ayumi-b/inspirationals/README.md

 This will be a small command-line program that allows the user to generate an 'inspiring' quote from his/her command line, either in the style of Dr. Phil or 'Tiger Mom'.

 Users will be able to add/edit/delete quotes, as well as ask for a type of inspiration they seek depending on their mood.
 After choosing their inspirational figure (Dr. Phil or Tiger Mom) and the mood that needs inspiration, the user is given a quote that is most fitting to their need.
+## Usage
+* Run rake bootstrap_database to setup your local database
+* Then, ./inspirationals manage to manage the list of scenarios

 ## Features
 ### Viewing Chosen Quote  (R)